 We generally seek to acquire businesses that enhance our capabilities and add new technologies, products, services and customers to our existing businesses.
 We may not be able to continue to identify acquisition candidates on commercially reasonable terms or at all.
-If we make additional business acquisitions, we might not realize the benefits anticipated from these acquisitions, including sales growth, cost synergies and improving margins.
+If we make additional business acquisitions, we may not be able to successfully integrate the business acquired or we might not realize the benefits anticipated from these acquisitions, including sales growth, cost synergies and improving margins.
 Furthermore, we might not be able to obtain additional financing for business acquisitions, since such additional financing could be restricted or limited by the terms of our debt agreements or due to unfavorable capital market conditions.